LPTK/SeaglPrototype/rsc/doc/internal/Type System.md

 ## Subtyping

 Contrary to many languages, subtyping is not used in conjunction to some kind of inheritance mechanism.
-It is essentially restricted to regions, erased types, and variant generic types (for example, `List A <: List B` if `A <: B`).
+It is essentially restricted to regions, erased types, refinement types, and variant generic types (for example, `List A <: List B` if `A <: B`).
 In fact, for efficiency reasons, a type `A` cannot subtype `B` if they don't have compatible memory repreentations (size and alignment) -- but this is an implementation detail.